OISTE/repository/tmp/testcp.md

 -   A valid digital certificate linked to the user account

-The information of the subscriber must be revalidated periodically, in particular for SSL Certificates the maximum reuse period is as defined by the CAB/Forum (397 days).
+The information of the subscriber must be revalidated periodically, in particular for TLS Certificates the maximum reuse period is as defined by the CAB/Forum (397 days).

 ### Identification and authentication for re-key after revocation

-The **OGTM** does not support re-key of certificates after revocation.
+The **OWGTM** does not support re-key of certificates after revocation.
 The subscriber must apply for a new digital certificate by using the same procedures as for its issuance.